-Justin of Marx Foods contacted us right before we left for Boston, wondering if we would be up for trying out a couple of their products, in particular, black garlic and the mysterious Szechuan (Sechuan) Buttons.
+Justin of Marx Foods contacted us and was wondering if we would be up for trying out a couple of their new products, in particular, black garlic and the mysterious Szechuan (Sechuan) Buttons.
 We are always up for trying something new out and especially something we have never heard of, such as the Szechuan Button.
 Now, I did not know much about them but once I started investigating, my interest was peeked, especially when the package they came in said, “eat at your own risk”.

 I had a few ideas but the first that came to mind was to make a fun cocktail.
 Since it was the holidays I knew a bottle of bubbly would be involved.
 I had some Pomegranate Simple Syrup that I wanted to use, mostly for color, but also to add some tartness.
 I gently floated the Szechuan Button petals on the top of the cocktail and with every sip, a few of the delicate petals flowed into my mouth.
 Let’s just say there was definitely a party happening!